ggalmazor/lt_downsampling_java8/README.md

 The goal of Largest-Triangle downsampling algorithms for data visualization is to reduce the number of points in a number series without losing important visual features of the resulting graph.
 It is important to be aware that **these algorithms are not numerically correct**.

+See how this algorithm compares to other algorithms designed to keep local extrema in the input series at [ggalmazor.com/blog/evaluating_downsampling_algorithms.html](https://ggalmazor.com/blog/evaluating_downsampling_algorithms.html)

 ## Download

 Latest version: 0.1.0